nogibjj/IDS706-python-template-XS110/README.md

 In this template, it includes the following files:

 - ``.devcontainer`` includes a Dockerfile and devcontainer.json.
-                The 'Dockerfile' within this folder specifies how the container should be built, and other settings in this directory may control development environment configurations.
+                The 'Dockerfile' within this folder specifies how the container should be built, and devcontainer.json file specifies the development environment settings for Github Codespaces.

 - ``workflows`` includes GitHub Actions, which contain configuration files for setting up automated build, test, and deployment pipelines for your project.